NGC 7793

 NGC 7793 is a flocculent spiral galaxy in the southern constellation of Sculptor.
 It was discovered on July 14, 1826, by Scottish astronomer James Dunlop.
 The galaxy is located at a distance of million light years and is receding with a heliocentric radial velocity of 227 km/s.

 NGC 7793 is one of the five brightest galaxies within the Sculptor Group.
+It is once thought to part of a group known as LGG 4, which has 7 core members, which are NGC 55, NGC 300, ESO 349-31, ESO 351-30, ESO 295-29 and ESO 352-2.

 The morphological class of NGC 7793 is SA(s)d, indicating it is unbarred spiral galaxy (SA) with no inner ring structure (s) and the arms are loosely wound and disorganized (d).
 It is flocculent in appearance with a very small bulge and a star cluster at the nucleus.
 The galactic disk is inclined at an angle of 53.7° to the line of sight from the Earth.
 The visible profile is elliptical in form with an angular size of 9.3±× arcminute and a major axis aligned along a position angle of 99.3°.
 There are two nearby dwarf galaxy companions.

 NGC 7793 hosts the ultra-luminous X-ray pulsar (ULXP) referred to as NGC 7793 P13 (previously believed to harbor a black hole), which consists of a 0.42-second pulsar in a 64-day orbit with a 18–23 solar mass B9Ia companion star.